RibbonCommunications/sbc_aws_cloudformation/supported/pre_requisites/README.md

 6. Click on the **Close** button to close the screen.

-7. The Route Table screen is once again displays.
+7. The Route table screen is once again displays.
 You will be able to see the new route table in the list of route tables.

 8. Select your route table from the list and select **Edit routes** from the **Actions** pulldown to open the Edit Routes screen.